Tank Battles: Legacy

 The album was included in the book 1001 Albums You Must Hear Before You Die.

 Track listing

+Tank Battles: The Songs Of Hanns Eisler (Antilles, LP, 1988)

+All titles composed by Hanns Eisler.
+All texts written by Bertolt Brecht, except where stated.

+Panzerschlacht: Die Lieder von Hanns Eisler (Antilles, LP, 1988)

+All titles composed by Hanns Eisler.
+All texts written by Bertolt Brecht, except where stated.

+Tank Battles: The Songs Of Hanns Eisler (Voiceprint, CD, 1994)

-All songs composed by Hanns Eisler; texts by Bertolt Brecht except where stated.
+All titles composed by Hanns Eisler.
+All texts written by Bertolt Brecht, except where stated.